isomerpages/pa-cdcnw/_programmes/Caring/CDC Vouchers Scheme.md

 ![](/images/CDCV_2024_Key_Visual.png)

 ##### About CDC Vouchers Scheme 2024

-Every Singaporean household will receive a total of $500 CDC Vouchers on 3 January 2024.
-This is part of the enhanced support under the Assurance Package to help cushion the impact of additional Goods & Services Tax (GST) for Singaporean households and the $1.5 billion Support Package announced in October 2022.
-Singaporean households can use the vouchers to purchase goods and services from participating hawkers and heartland merchants as well as participating supermarkets.
+Part of the Assurance Package to provide enhanced support for Singaporean households, each Singaporean household will receive a total of $600 CDC Vouchers over two tranches.
+The value of the vouchers will be allocated equally over the two tranches; $300 in end June 2024 and $300 in January 2025.

-On 3 January 2024, every Singaporean household can claim $500 in CDC Vouchers.
-The value of the vouchers will be allocated equally (i.e, $250 each) to be spent at participating heartland merchants and hawkers, or at participating supermarkets.
-Singaporean Households have until 31 December 2024 to claim and spend their CDC Vouchers 2024.
+The vouchers can be used to purchase goods and services from participating hawkers and heartland merchants, as well as participating supermarkets.
+Singaporean households have until 31 December 2024 to claim and spend their CDC Vouchers 2024.

 [Learn](https://vouchers.cdc.gov.sg/residents/info) how you can claim your CDC Vouchers 2024.